-134. In connection with the Original Petition, B.D.
+110. In connection with the Petition, B.D.
 Neal & Associates prepared an air quality study of the Petition Area.
-The Commission found that any impact development of Pulelehua was expected to have on ambient air quality would not be significant; therefore, implementing mitigation measures for traffic related air quality impacts was both unnecessary and unwarranted.
+The Commission found that any impact development of Pulelehua was expected to have on ambient air quality would not be significant, provided measures were in place to mitigate fugitive dust during construction.
+The Commission further found that implementing mitigation measures for traffic-related air quality impacts was both unnecessary and unwarranted as carbon monoxide concentrations would be within State and Federal ambient air quality standards.
 (2006 D&O, FOF ¶86).